csgillespie/efficientR/main.md

 Although `.Renviron` is searched for first, we will look at `.Rprofile` first as it is simpler and for many set-up tasks more frequently useful.
 Both files can exist in three directories on your computer.

 <div class="rmdwarning">
-<p>Modification of R's startup files should not be taken lightly.
+<p>Modification of R’s startup files should not be taken lightly.
 This is an advanced topic.
 If you modify your startup files in the wrong way, it can cause problems: a seemingly innocent call to <code>setwd()</code> in <code>.Rprofile</code>, for example, will break <strong>devtools</strong> <code>build</code> and <code>check</code> functions.</p>
 <p>Proceed with caution and, if you mess things up, just delete the offending files!</p>
 </div>

 ### The location of startup files {#location}

 Confusingly, multiple versions of these files can exist on the same computer, only one of which will be used per session.
 Note also that these files should only be changed with caution and if you know what you are doing.
 This is because they can make your R version behave differently to other R installations, potentially reducing the reproducibility of your code.

 Files in three folders are important in this process: